Curious about how to come up with blog post ideas?

 I like to include the audio in a larger post to also help the episode rank in Google as well as to more easily provide links and resources.

-These are just a few ideas of many, so do some research and start to think about which content types you want to utilize in your content plan.
+These are just a few ideas of many, so do some research and start to think about which content types you want to utilize in your annual blog content plan.

 Step #7: Add your own unique voice to your blog posts.